Mark Dickel

-Mark Robert Dickel (born 21 December 1976) is a former professional basketball player and coach in New Zealand-Australian.
+Mark Robert Dickel (born 21 December 1976) is a New Zealand basketball coach and former professional player.

 Early years

 Dickel attended Logan Park High School in Dunedin, New Zealand.
 In 1993, he joined the Otago Nuggets of the New Zealand National Basketball League and played there until 1996, when he left for college in the United States.

 In 1998, off-season, following the conclusion of his sophomore season, Dickel joined the Wellington Saints for the 1998 New Zealand NBL season.

 College career

 Dickel played college basketball at the University of Nevada, Las Vegas, from 1996 to 2000, tying for the team lead in assists his freshman year of 1996–97 and leading the team in that category in his remaining three seasons.
 In his senior year of 1999–2000, his 9.0 assists per game led NCAA Division I men's basketball, and he finished his career third on the school's all-time list for total assists.
 In 2000, Dickel was named an Associated Press All-American.